 Tracing blocks of code

 Sometimes a single method is so complex that tracking overall time doesn't give enough detail.
-In these cases, you can wrap a block of code with a tracer.
+If you have an exisiting transaction for which you would like to have more granular information on an individual method, you can wrap a block of code with a tracer.
 Call trace_execution_scoped

 passing the code to trace as a block: